-Spectrum[TM] Technology Platform can send email alerts to notify you of system events.
-Email notifications can be sent as a result of conditions within dataflows and process flows, and when licenses, databases, and other items are about to expire.
+Spectrum[TM] Technology Platform can send email alerts to notify you of important events.
+Email notifications can be sent as a result of conditions within dataflows and process flows, and when time-based licenses, databases, and other items are about to expire.